ChemData SEDD Specifications

 Batches are handled several different ways, depending on sample handling and preparation steps for a given method.
 The spm.MethodBatch field should always contain the ID of the batch that relates field samples to batch-level QC samples (Stage 2A QC; e.g. method blank, LCS, MS/MSD).
 For most organic and inorganic methods, this is the preparation batch.

-- For methods with no separate preparation or cleanup step (e.g. direct purge-and-trap analysis of water samples):
+- For methods with no separate preparation or cleanup step (e.g. many general chemistry methods):

 - List the analytical batch in spm.MethodBatch